miller8746/MyMCA/source/UserManual/StaffOnly/programcreation.rst

 - All fields will need to be filled in.
 - Cost represents the standard non-member cost for the program.
 This cost will be halved for members.
 - The Start Date of the program is required to be before the End Date.
-- More Occurrences can be added by using the "+" button.
+- More Occurrences can be added by using the "+" button and removed using the "-" button.
 Only add as many Occurrences as needed.

 3. When all information is filled in properly, click the "Submit" button.